Intellectual Property Office (2016a)

 - Respondents stressed that the current statutory rights are inconsistent and unclear; one respondent noting that as a result small businesses may feel discouraged from asserting their IP rights.
 It was also felt that the lack of consistency across the registered rights is confusing.
 It was commented that the current laws can create a “potential for mischief”, causing uncertainty and conflict between clients and advisers.

 - The general approach to reform, as recommended by the Law Commission, received wide support.
 Most commented that they saw the benefits of the proposals in the draft bill which seek to achieve clear harmonisation of the provisions and encourage easier communication.
 Respondents noted that the proposed reforms will provide further clarity for parties exchanging information thereby preventing difficulties and avoiding litigation.
 In their view the government’s proposals will rightly discourage unjustified threats.
-One comment emphasised that the consistent rules implemented as a result of the reform would make the law more coherent and intelligible.
+One comment emphasised that the consistent rules implemented as a result of the reform would make the law “more coherent and intelligible”.
+A number of respondents did note that wider reform (such as a new tort consistent with the law elsewhere in the EU) would be desirable in the long term.
+Nevertheless they were able to support the Law Commission’s proposed approach to reform at the current time.
+It was noted by one such respondent however that a change to a new, wider tort would be too dramatic at this point and would lead to further uncertainty.

 Policy Implications as Stated By Author

-The vast majority of responses to the questions posed in the discussion document were positive.
-In light of this the government will continue to investigate introducing the reforms via the special procedure which exists for bills implementing uncontroversial Law Commission recommendations.
+The government has accepted the Law Commission’s recommendations for reform, including those made in the final Law Commission report, and intends to introduce primary legislation to implement these reforms.
+In light of the responses to this discussion paper the government will continue to investigate introducing the reforms via the special procedure which exists for bills implementing uncontroversial Law Commission recommendations.

 Coverage of Study